hitoyaCute/assembly-processor/README.md

-# assembly-processor
+# ASSEMBLY PREE ASSEMBLING

-this is a repo for the pree processing of the assembly syntax
+it will basicaly convert a assembly to a much readable form for computer